-In order to receive graduate credit for 300- and 400-level courses, the course must be taught by a professor (not an Associate Instructor) and may require additional assignments.
+To receive graduate credit for 300- and 400-level courses, the course must be taught by a professor (not an Associate Instructor) and may require additional assignments.
 Courses listed in more than one section have varying topics.

 Group I (Social Science)